Windows comes with its own music software in the form of Media Player, and it works well enough, but third-party music apps can do so much more.

 Download here: Dopamine

-If your music library is looking a bit disorganized, MediaMonkey will help you get it in order
+If your music library is disorganized, MediaMonkey will help get it in order

 One of the big pains about digital music is that if your collection is bigger than a few albums, it’s easy for it to get messy.
-For example, you might have REM and R.E.M., or U2 and good music.
-Haha!
+For example, you might have REM and R.E.M., or U2 and good music (kidding).

 MediaMonkey can’t stop unwanted U2 albums turning up, but this free music app can automatically tag your music as well as other useful things including DLNA streaming, syncing with devices including Android and iPods, run in DJ mode, automatically set volumes so tracks don’t vary, record CDs and download audio from the internet.